 Incorporation of companies

-At UR Global we work to provide the best advice on the incorporation of companies in Spain, Mexico, Colombia, Peru, Brazil, Chile and Portugal or the incorporation of subsidiaries anywhere in the world.
+At UR Global we work to advise you in the incorporation of companies in Spain, Mexico, Colombia, Ecuador, Peru, Brazil, Chile and Portugal or the incorporation of subsidiaries anywhere in the world.

 The incorporation of a company in the country of destination is one of the key decisions for the development of an internationalization project.
-This step requires the knowledge of professionals in this field, in order to make the best decisions.
-As part of our corporate consultancy we will advise you on the type of company, capital stock and best company location, among other things.
+This step requires the expertise of industry professionals to make the best decisions.
+In our business consultancy we will advise you regarding the type of company, the share capital and the location of the establishment, among other things.

-The subsidiary company is an independent legal entity, autonomous and different from its foreign parent company, even though all of its corporate control may be held by that parent company and/or business group.
-In addition, if your goal is to enter a foreign market, there are other forms of entry such as a branch, joint-venture, commercial representation, permanent site, etc.; however, in most cases we recommend the creation of a subsidiary.
+The subsidiary company is an independent legal entity, autonomous and distinct from its foreign parent company, even if it has full corporate control in the hands of that parent company and/or corporate group.
+In addition, if your objective is to enter the foreign market there are other forms of entry such as a branch, joint-venture, commercial representation, permanent establishment, etc; although in the vast majority of cases we recommend the creation of a subsidiary.

 How does UR Global support the incorporation of companies?

-At UR Global we support and advise companies on the incorporation of companies or subsidiaries in Spain, Mexico, Colombia, Peru, Brazil, Portugal and Chile.
+At UR Global we support and advise companies in the incorporation of companies or subsidiaries in Spain, Mexico, Colombia, Peru, Brazil, Ecuador, Portugal and Chile.

-We do it with a turnkey project.
-After our tax legal advice we leave the company ready and 100% operational and with bank account, to be able to invoice, import, get paid and hire personnel, everything within a period of approximately 30 to 45 days, depending on the country.
+We do it with a turnkey project, after the legal and fiscal advice we leave the company ready and 100% operative and with a bank account, to be able to invoice, import, collect and hire personnel, in a period of approximately 30 and 45 days depending on the country.

-• Number of partners the subsidiary should have, which depends on each country
+• The number of partners that the subsidiary must have, which depends on each country

 • Trademark registration